sadanand-singh/Blog/stories/projects.rst

             :width: 23pt
             :align: left

-    A simple game of `Ludo <https://en.wikipedia.org/wiki/Ludo_(board_game)>`_ using PyQt5.
+    A working game of `Ludo <https://en.wikipedia.org/wiki/Ludo_(board_game)>`_ using Qt5.
     The `source <https://github.com/sadanand-singh/ludoGame>`_ for this project is available on github .
-You need to have PyQt5 installed to run this.
+You need to have Qt5 installed to run this.